 In the Sun Angle Specification dialog, click the Delete Shadow button.

-In the Sun Angle Specification dialog, click the Make Shadow button to delete the existing shadow and create a new one.
+In floor plan view, select the Sun Angle arrow and click the Make Shadow edit button to delete the existing shadow and create a new one.